hyosung11/Launch-School/Courses/journal.md

 15:53 At home after walk with Louis and getting the kids.
 SungOh is walking on his kettlebells.

 16:17 I don't have deep focus right now.
 I'm tired.

+17:34 Reviewing my study guide some more and now need to warm food for dinner.